Controlled Training Data Generation with Diffusion Models: Experiments

 \section{Experiments}

-We perform experiments in three settings: domain generalization via camera trap animal classification on the iWildCam~\cite{beery_iwildcam_2021} dataset, bird classification with spurious correlation with the Waterbirds~\cite{sagawa_distributionally_2019} dataset, and depth estimation with the Taskonomy dataset~\cite{zamir_taskonomy_2018, zamir_robust_2020}.
-For depth estimation, the considered distribution shifts are Common Corruptions~\cite{hendrycks_benchmarking_2019} (CC), 3D Common Corruptions~\cite{kar_3d_2022} (3DCC) applied on the Taskonomy~\cite{zamir_taskonomy_2018} test set and cross dataset shift from the Replica~\cite{straub_replica_2019} dataset.
+We perform experiments in three settings: domain generalization via camera trap animal classification on the iWildCam~\citep{beery2021iwildcam} dataset, bird classification with spurious correlation with the Waterbirds~\citep{sagawa2019distributionally} dataset, and depth estimation with the Taskonomy dataset~\citep{zamir_taskonomy_2018, zamir_robust_2020}.
+For depth estimation, we evaluate on distribution shifts from Common Corruptions~\citep{hendrycks2019benchmarking} (CC), 3D Common Corruptions~\citep{kar_3d_2022} (3DCC) applied on the Taskonomy~\citep{zamir_taskonomy_2018} test set and cross dataset shift from the Replica~\citep{straub_replica_2019} dataset.